7 of the Best Bicycle Paths to Discover in France

 Whilst it is common to find these cycle paths built alongside canals and rivers, there are also some to explore in mountainous regions too.
 We definitely recommend seeking these out in the Alps and Pyrenees.
 Greenways in the mountains are are a great way to get an easier ride in, resting those legs and avoiding steep gradients.
-They are also fantastic options when travelling with children or others who aren’t as confident mixing in with cars on the roads.
+They are also fantastic options when traveling with children or others who aren’t as confident mixing in with cars on the roads.

 Located in the Pyrenees, this greenway takes advantage of the disused railway line which used to run all the way to Cauterets.
 Now the tracks have been paved and you can enjoy a pedal along the valley floor away from the busier tourist town of Lourdes.
 The ride will see you take in ten smaller villages to the start of the Gorge de Luz.
 Check here for a full write-up of this route in our Pyrenees section.

-It is possible to continue on from the end point at Pierefitte Nestalis all the way to Cauterets on a dirt track.
+It is possible to continue on from the endpoint at Pierefitte Nestalis all the way to Cauterets on a dirt track.
 If you do this you’ll need to be on a bike with wider tires to accommodate the rockier terrain.

 Want to discover more about this area of the Pyrenees?
 Check out our dedicated Lourdes Region Destination page.

 This was the very first ride we ever did on our first trip to France.
-The route follows the disused rail way line from the picturesque medieval town of Sarlat la Caneda to Cazoules.
+The route follows the disused railway line from the picturesque medieval town of Sarlat la Caneda to Cazoules.
 It includes a very long old rail tunnel and also includes a bridge crossing of the magnificent Dordogne river.
 We both enjoyed this as a great introduction to the charm of riding in France.
-Passing old villages, spotting crumbling chateaus up on the cliffs above, you can’t help but be transported back centuries in time.
+Passing old villages, and spotting crumbling chateaus up on the cliffs above, you can’t help but be transported back centuries in time.

 This trail starts in the beautiful city of Bordeaux in southwest France and travels all the way to Sauveterre-de-Guyenne.
 We actually rode this greenway using the Bordeaux VCub city bike scheme.
-The trail begins with a bridge crossing of the Garonne river.
+The trail begins with a bridge crossing at the Garonne river.
 From there the cycle path winds its way alongside the river, taking you through small quaint villages.
 You will also ride past some of the wineries which make the region famous.
 The gradient is almost entirely flat and suitable for all fitness levels.

-The Island of Isle de Re sits just off the harbour side city of La Rochelle on the Atlantic coast.
+The Island of Isle de Re sits just off the harbor-side city of La Rochelle on the Atlantic coast.
 Linked to La Rochelle by a huge 3km / 1.8mi bridge (which has a fully separate cycle lane!) the small island is best explored on two wheels.
 There are almost 100km / 62mi of cycle tracks to ride on and apart from the slight gradient of the bridge itself the terrain is completely flat!

-We thoroughly enjoyed spending half a day on these cycle paths, riding past old monuments, villages and forts.
+We thoroughly enjoyed spending half a day on these cycle paths, riding past old monuments, villages, and forts.
 Stunning views of the vast Atlantic ocean were also a constant.
 The 2020 edition of the Tour de France is also set to visit Isle de Re on stage 10 this year with a finish in the charming village of St Martin de Re.

-The Canal du Midi was first constructed in 1666 with the aim of providing a water link between the Garonne River and the the Mediterranean Sea.
+The Canal du Midi was first constructed in 1666 with the aim of providing a water link between the Garonne River and the Mediterranean Sea.
 To ride the entire section of the canal would make a fantastic cycling holiday in itself.
-On a recent weekend spent in Toulouse we decided to hire some of the city bikes and enjoyed a great cycle along the canal.
+On a recent weekend spent in Toulouse, we decided to hire some of the city bikes and enjoyed a great cycle along the canal.

-With vast sections lined with impressive plane trees, riding here is very pleasant and would be a dream in summertime with the shade they would provide.
+With vast sections lined with impressive plane trees, riding here is very pleasant and would be a dream in the summertime with the shade they would provide.
 We certainly want to come back and ride the whole canal at some stage.
 If you are after a bigger challenge holiday it is possible to ride an even longer route called the Canal des Deux Mers.
 This route links the Atlantic Ocean with the Mediterranean Sea.

 The Via Rhona is a vast cycling route linking sections of separated cycling greenways with quieter back roads.
 The route runs from Geneva to Marseille, traversing through the larger cities of Lyon and Valence along the way.
-It is very well signposted and there are many options to create a multi day cycling tour if you so wish.
+It is very well signposted and there are many options to create a multi-day cycling tour if you so wish.
 We have really enjoyed riding separate sections of this route such as the southern side of Lake Geneva as well as along the Rhone river in France.